Lil Win Fined GH¢10,000 by Supreme Court Over Absence in Martha Ankomah Defamation Case

 Lil Win causes stir with DNA claim

-Previously, YEN.com.gh reported that Lil Win sparked outrage on social media after claiming one of his children was not his, only to later retract the statement.
+Previously, YEN.com.gh reported that Lil Win sparked outrage on social media after claiming that he discovered he was not the father of one of his children, only to later retract the statement.

-The actor claimed in a viral video that a DNA test found that one of his children was his biological child, but later said he was speaking about a movie and had been deliberately misquoted by the media.
+The actor claimed in a video that a DNA test found that one of his children was not his biological child, but later claimed he was speaking about a movie and had been misquoted by the media.

 Source: YEN.com.gh